8 Great Motivating Messages that Guide Superstar Athletes

-Actually, that’s quite a lot of pressure.
-How on earth do athletes handle it when they’re in the Super Bowl, the Olympics, the World Series, or that big college game?
+How on earth do athletes handle it when they’re in the Super Bowl, the Olympics, the World Series, the NCAA tournament, or any big competition?
 How do coaches keep their players motivated and focused under stress?

-Here are 8 brief motivational messages that superstar coaches tell their players and that players tell themselves.
+Here are eight brief motivational messages that superstar coaches tell their players and that players tell themselves.
 These messages are not for athletes only!
-You can use them to fulfil your business plan, finish a work or home project, make a contribution to your community, or persist with any creative project.
+You can use them to fulfill your business plan, finish a work or home project, make a contribution to your community, or persist with any creative project.